ChandrashekarCR/masters-course-work/README.md

 This project provides a structured approach to investigating *Plasmodium* evolution and comparative genomics through automated bioinformatics workflows.

+### 6.BINP29 - Ancestry Map - A tool to visualize local acestry

+This project focuses on biogeographical analysis by determining an individual's geographical origins based on their DNA at a local ancestry level.
+Unlike global ancestry, which provides overall genetic composition, local ancestry breaks the genome into smaller chromosomal segments to infer their geographical origins.
+The Geographical Population Structure (GPS) algorithm, developed by Elhaik et al. (2014), plays a crucial role in this analysis, allowing for a more detailed understanding of genetic heritage.

+This pipeline processes Q_files, BIM, and FAM files, runs the GPS algorithm in parallel, merges segment predictions, and generates a dataset for visualization through a web application.

+#### Project Workflow

+1. **Input Data Preparation**
+   - Process Q_files, BIM, and FAM files.
+   - Q_files contain admixture proportions for 1069 individuals across 9 gene pools.
+   - Output: Prepared dataset for GPS.

+2. **Run GPS Algorithm (Parallel Processing)**
+   - Process multiple individuals in parallel using the Ray framework.
+   - Reduces runtime significantly from hours to ~12 minutes.

+3. **Merge Chromosome Predictions**
+   - Calculate Haversine distance between adjacent segments.
+   - Merge segments based on a user-defined threshold.

+4. **Prepare Files for Re-running GPS**
+   - Split merged predictions into smaller files (1000 entries each) for efficiency.

+5. **Re-run GPS Algorithm on Split Files**
+   - Obtain refined geographical coordinates for merged segments.

+6. **Final Merge for Plotting Dataset**
+   - Adjust segments falling in water bodies.
+   - Map each segment to a country and continent.
+   - Prepare dataset for visualization.

 ## Note
 The materials in this repository represent only the coding-focused courses I have taken.
 They include a variety of exercises, assignments, and exams that were submitted and completed during the program.
 See each folder for a detailed explanation of the projects, exams and exercises.